 If your setup requires more than one pair of radios within the same physical space, you are required to set different network ID's to each pair.
-It is also advisable when possible to set the different pairs on different frequencies.
 This prevents packet collision and communication instability.
 To set up the network ID, get into command mode using the serial terminal and issue the ATS3 command.
 In the following example, the node is set to network id 5: